Lupo, James A.

 School of Computer & Information Science

 This thesis explores the problems that exist today with perimeter security in data communications specifically the disparate architecture that exists to mitigate risk.
 Currently there are many different components to the enterprise security perimeter that are not cohesive and do not collaborate well to form an efficient, scalable, operationally supportable gateway design.
 The thesis breaks down this problem by illustrating the shortcomings of current technologies.
 These illustrations are used in conjunction with published research and authored research to provide solid footing for the idea of a unified threat management or UTM model.
 In this model, threat prevention techniques are consolidated into a single logical operating environment that leverages advances in next generation firewalls, intrusion prevention systems, content filtering and antivirus technologies.
 The results of this investigation are provided in a matrix that shows strengths and weaknesses with a consolidated unified model.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Lynn, Ryan, "Investigation of Efficient Unified Threat Management in Enterprise Security" (2011).
-All Regis University Theses.
+Student Publications.
 626.